Car paint is made to withstand all types of weather, and even minor impacts. The paint job is usually made to look good for the life of the vehicle.

 Fire Extinguisher Spray Can Cause Corrosion

 Some types of fire extinguisher sprays can be very corrosive and abrasive to surfaces, including the painted surface of a car.
+Class B fire extinguishers are particularly corrosive to paint.

 And if the spray gets into vehicle nooks and crannies, it cannot be fully removed unless the car is dissassembled.